Turkey hits back after Syrian shells kill Turkish troops

 Erdogan accuses Russia of violating a 2017 agreement to reduce fighting in the region, and charge that Russia denies.

-Ankara and Moscow conduct joint patrols in northeastern Syria and it is not clear whether or how such cooperation would be affected by any strains in ties over Idlib.
+Ankara and Moscow have also been regularly conducting joint patrols in northeastern Syria.
+It is not clear whether or how such cooperation would be affected by any strains in ties over Idlib but Turkish broadcaster NTV said that the patrol on Monday was canceled.
 Closer military ties between NATO member Turkey and Russia have meanwhile alarmed Washington and other Western allies.

 Turkey has in recent days sent military vehicles, trucks and other reinforcements to the region in a challenge to Damascus and its Russian backers.